jecki/DHParser/documentation_src/manuals/05_testing.rst

-   This assumption which is true for parsing of context-free grammars (save for the use of lookahead and lookbehind-parsers for which DHParsers testing-framework offers some workarounds, however), might not be true for later processing stages, any more.
+   This assumption which is true for parsing of context-free grammars (save for the use of lookahead and lookbehind-parsers for which DHParsers testing-framework offers some workarounds, though), might not be true for later processing stages, any more.
    The assumption context-independence is baked into DHParser's testing-framework and will therefore not change in the future.

 Therefore, we will illustrate how conventional unit-testing works.
-Let's assume that we want to test error-localisation (a common pain-point of parser-building) and error-reporting in case something goes wrong.
+Let's assume that we want to test error-localization (a common pain-point of parser-building) and error-reporting in case something goes wrong.
 The glue code for a conventional unit-test looks like this::